Western Mountaineering UltraLite Review

 Weight

-Despite providing best-in-class warmth, this bag weighs in at an impressive 1.86 pounds for a size long.
-Although this leaves it near the bottom of the full backpacking sleeping bag field, it compares favorably with bags that provide similarly high levels of insulation.
+Despite providing best-in-class warmth, this bag weighs in at an impressive 1.8 pounds in the 6' 0" length.
+Although this is near the middle of our total field of sleeping bags, it compares favorably with bags that provide similarly high insulation levels.

 Comfort